craftcms/plugin-installer/README.md

 The following properties can also be placed within the `extra` array:

 - `class` – The primary Plugin class name.
 If not set, the installer will look for a Plugin.php file at each of the `autoload` path roots.
+- `basePath` – The base path to your plugin’s source files.
+This can begin with one of your `autoload` namespaces formatted as a [Yii alias](http://www.yiiframework.com/doc-2.0/guide-concept-aliases.html) (e.g. `@vendorname/foo`).
+If not set, the directory that contains your primary Plugin class will be used.
 - `name` – The plugin name.
 If not set, the package name (sans vendor prefix) will be used.
 - `handle` – The plugin handle.
 If not set, the package name (sans vendor prefix) will be used.
 - `version` - The plugin version.
 If not set, the current package version will be used.